chitswe/alert-example/README.md

 ## 20 April 2022 Update
--Add Typechecking With PropTypes to `AlertComponent` -Add default property value for `AlertComponent` -Encode link url for opening valid url in new tab using `encodeURI` function -Implement validation logic before showing new alert.
+- Add Typechecking With PropTypes to `AlertComponent`
+- Add default property value for `AlertComponent`
+- Encode link url for opening valid url in new tab using `encodeURI` function
+- Implement validation logic before showing new alert.
--Change unit of time lime to second from millisecond.
+- Change unit of time lime to second from millisecond.